-* China central bank says will guide rates to reasonable levels
+* China central bank says will guide rates to reasonable

 * Copper may crash in 3 months-technicals